yadav-aman/CSD-project/ReadMe.txt

 "ReadMe.txt", "CandidateList.csv", "VoterList.csv".
 3. To Run code open main.c in code blocks and click on build and run.
 4. Follow on screen procedures given in the program.
-5. After the Elections one more file named "Results.txt" will be created in which the results of the election will be saved.
+5. To see the results of the election, voting would have to be closed.
+For this, go to the admin panel.
    Note - admin password is 123456
+6. The results are also saved in a "Results.txt" file and can be seen even after exiting the program.
+7. After seeing the results, head to the main menu to exit the program.

 Contributions -
 Prashant - Interface and linked list
 Aman Yadav - File Handling(all input and output), Debugging and Database search Aniket Gupta - AVL tree
-Shagun - Worked with Candidates, Voting and General Program Logic Naman - Candidate linked list, Voting Statistics Function, Debugging and general compilaton of the program
+Shagun - Worked with Candidates, Voting and General Program Logic Naman - Candidate data structure, Voting Statistics, Debugging and general compilaton of the program